ctrachte/chat-room-web-app/README.md

-Simple chatroom application built with React
+Simple chatroom application built with React as a front-end, Google's Firebase as a back-end, and Material Design Lite for styling.

+Goal is to satisfy the below user stories:

 **User Stories:**
 - As a: user, I want to see a list of available chat rooms